Brazil–Iran relations

 President Luiz Inácio Lula da Silva welcomes the president of the Islamic Republic of Iran, Mahmoud Ahmadinejad, in Brasília.

-Brazil–Iran relations are the bilateral relations between the Federative Republic of Brazil and the Islamic Republic of Iran.
-Relations are characterized by economic and diplomatic cooperation and are quite friendly.
+The Federative Republic of Brazil and the Islamic Republic of Iran maintain bilateral relations that are characterized by economic and diplomatic cooperation and are quite friendly.
 Iran has a productive trade balance with Brazil.
 The two governments signed a document to bolster cooperation during the G-15 Summit in Tehran in 2010.
 However, since the election of former Brazilian president, Dilma Rousseff, relations between the two countries recently have deteriorated greatly, following Rousseff shifting Brazil away from Iran due to Iran's violation of human and civil rights.
 Mahmoud Ahmadinejad's media adviser, Ali Akbar Javanfekr, was quoted as stating that Rousseff had "destroyed years of good relations" between them.
 He denied making such a statement.

 The Brazilian population has an overwhelmingly negative view of Iran; in a Pew poll from 2015, just 11% of Brazilians had a favorable opinion of Iran, compared to 79% unfavorable.

-Although Iran is economically quite significant to Brazil, during the presidency of Jair Bolsonaro since 2019, ties with Iran have diminished.
+Although Iran was economically quite significant to Brazil during the presidency of Jair Bolsonaro, since 2019 ties with Iran have diminished.
 The relationship between the two countries is politically much more remote than before the Bolsonaro era.